 Frame size has three possible values: 512, 1024, and 2048.
 The Fibre Channel frame size is specified by each receiving node and need not match any other node.
 The frame size typically should be set to 2048.
 (It may be appropriate to use another frame size if required by a particular software application.)

 Managing a Device

-This procedure is for device firmware only.
-To update firmware on the appliance, refer to Updating Firmware on page 73.
+You can use AMC to update firmware on devices and edit device maps.
+To update firmware on the appliance, refer to Updating Firmware on page 64.